glenbreaks/glenbreaks/README.md

 - 🔭 I’m currently working on a classifier based on **Choquistic Regression** using the **scikit-learn** API

-- 🌱 I’m currently learning **new statistical approaches to learn nonlinear monotone models**
+- 🌱 I’m persuing a B.Sc degree in **Computer Science** @ LMU, Munich

+- 🧑‍🔬 I have a B.Sc in Physics with a focus on **organic solid state physics** 🔮

 - 👯 Looking to collaborate on **anything with ML to improve human interaction with machines**

-- 💬 Ask me about **scikit-learn, python, Ableton or how the future of organic electronics will look like** 😝
+- 💬 Ask me about **physics, nonlinear classifier, Ableton or how the future of organic electronics will look like** 😝

+- ❕ Get in touch if you are working on **new statistical approaches to learn nonlinear monotone models**

+- 🎶 In my spare time I produce music and co-run a **music collective & label** and organize events

 - 📫 How to reach me **glenbreaks106@gmail.com**